2011 Postgraduate Certificate in Learning and Teaching (Distinction), University of Glamorgan.

 Williams, R. (2004) It’s About Power”: Spoilers and Fan Hierarchy in On-Line Buffy Fandom, Slayage: The On-Line International Journal of Buffy Studies, 11-12.

-Williams, R. (forthcoming) ‘From Star Tours to Star Wars Land: Immersion and Transmediality in Disney’s Theme Parks’ in William Proctor and Richard McCulloch (eds.)
+Williams, R. (forthcoming) ‘From Star Tours to Star Wars Land: Immersion, transmediality and ‘haptic fandom’ in Disney’s Theme Parks’ in William Proctor and Richard McCulloch (eds.)
 Disney’s Star Wars: Forces of Participation and Reception.
 Iowa: University of Iowa Press.

 Williams, R. (forthcoming) ‘Fan pilgrimage & tourism’ in Melissa Click and Suzanne Scott (ed.)
 The Routledge Companion to Media Fandom, London: Routledge.